 Galactic graveyard filled with ancient dead stars found in the Milky Way

+Galactic graveyard filled with ancient dead stars found in the Milky Wayget the free app

 Scientists have discovered a dark side to our galaxy.
 In the first map of its kind of the Milky Way, they uncovered a massive "galactic underworld" filled with the remains of what used to be massive suns and are now black holes and neutron stars.